-Your building's roof, windows, walls, and floors can be designed to collect, store, and distribute solar energy in the form of heat in the winter and reject solar heat in the summer.
-This is called passive solar heating or climatic solar heating and this is really the first step toward environmentally friendly construction and reducing your utility expenses.
+Your building's roof, windows, walls, and floors can be designed to reject solar heat in Summer and collect, store, and distribute solar energy in the form of heat in Winter.
+This is called passive solar cooling & heating or climatic solar cooling & heating and this is really the first step toward environmentally friendly construction and reducing your utility expenses.
+Passive solar cooling can totally eliminate the need for air conditioning in low humidity, diurnal temperature climates.
 Passive solar heating can provide between 30 to 98% of your annual heating needs depending on your building's available south window area, construction materials/methods, location (i.e., latitude, orientation, and climate), and the overall integrated heating system design approach.
-A hydronic radiant floor heating system design that is fully integrated with the passive solar heating design is typically required to provide passive solar heating which exceeds about 50% of a building's annual heating needs in order to provide the necessary heat storage/rejection capability to address periods without sun and to ensure never overheating the building.
+A hydronic radiant floor heating system design that is fully integrated with the passive solar heating design is typically required to provide passive solar heating in excess of 50% of a building's annual heating needs in order to provide the necessary heat storage/rejection capability to address periods without sun and prevent overheating the building.

 Water Work Projects